What are the must haves during pregnancy?

 There are a lot of different pregnancy products you could get to help make the experience comfortable.
 On a tight budget, you have to be selective.

-These 9 pregnancy must haves – they’re the ones I absolutely needed in my first, second and third trimesters!
-The ones I couldn’t survive without!
+These pregnancy must haves – they’re the ones I absolutely needed in my first, second and third trimesters!
+The maternity must haves I couldn’t survive without!

 1. Pregnancy book

 My co-worker lent me this Pregnancy Day by Day book and I loved it.
 If she didn’t lend it to me, I could see myself getting it anyways.
-It’s a useful resource we’ve spent a lot of time with – it’s definitely paid for itself!
+It’s a useful resource we’ve spent a lot of time with!

 When you’re pregnant, you have so many questions and concerns.
 This book offers a day by day look at what your baby, you and your family are experiencing.
 It offers that peace of mind.
 It’s very informative!